joelczk/writeups/HTB/Pit.md

 DOWNLOADED: 4612 - FOUND: 2
 ```

+### SNMP enumeration
-From the previous ```NMAP``` scan, we know that port 161 is running on SNMP server and it is using a Public community string for authentication.
+From the previous Nmap scan, we know that port 161 is running on SNMP server and it is using a Public community string for authentication.
 Public community string is a default community string and is used as a password to access the SNMP server.
 However, this public string only allows users to have read access but not write access.
 ```
 NMPv1 server; net-snmp SNMPv3 server (public)